-BMGMT 181-Principles of Sales Cr: 5 Wkly hrs: 5 hours Lecture
+BMGMT 181-Principles of Sales

 Selling isn't what it used to be.
 Find out how being an information provider can help you better meet your customer's needs, improve opportunities for sales and support a customer relationship management program (CRM).
 This course provides an introduction into a number of effective selling techniques, information on handling objections, active listening and preparing that winning sales presentation.